 Much of the quantitative criteria are publicly available data from state and federal agencies that are mandated to collect, analyze, and distribute these data.
 For example, the U.S. Geological Survey continuously monitors streamflow and groundwater levels, the National Weather Service continuously monitors cumulative rainfall and weather conditions, and the Connecticut Department of Public Health routinely receives and compiles reservoir and production well conditions from public water suppliers.

 The data used to analyze drought conditions may represent a single location (such as a streamflow gage) or a broad land area (such as Palmer Drought Severity Index).
-The IDW assesses data on a regional basis to determine if a drought declaration will be recommended for one or more areas of the state.
+The IDW assesses data by drought management area to determine if a drought declaration will be recommended for one or more areas of the state.

-It is expected that agency members of the IDW will determine what additional information may be obtained by each respective agency to create a complete snapshot of conditions across the state.
-Such information may include qualitative data and field observations (such as fisheries and forestry reports) to inform the decisions made by the IDW.
-Any person with pertinent drought impact information is encouraged to contact the IDW via the contact information listed on the drought information website, www.ct.gov/waterstatus.
+Members of the IDW are expected to identify additional information each respective agency can provide to create a complete view of conditions across the state.
+Such information may include qualitative data and field observations, such as fisheries and forestry reports, to inform the decisions made by the IDW.
+Anyone with pertinent drought impact information should be encouraged to contact the IDW via the contact information listed on the drought information website, www.ct.gov/waterstatus.

 The National Integrated Drought Information System (NIDIS) was authorized by Congress in 2006 for the purpose of interstate and interagency coordination and integrated drought research that builds upon existing federal, tribal, state, and local partnerships to create drought early warning systems (DEWS) across the nation.
 As defined by NIDIS, a DEWS utilizes new and existing networks of federal, tribal, state, local and academic partners to make climate and drought science accessible and useful for decision makers; and to improve the capacity of stakeholders to monitor, forecast, plan for, and cope with the impacts of drought.
-Following an intense drought in parts of the Northeast in 2016, NIDIS hosted collaborations with stakeholder agencies throughout the region, including representatives from Connecticut, to develop the first ever strategic plan for the northeast region DEWS.
+Following an intense drought in parts of the Northeast in 2016, NIDIS hosted collaborations with stakeholder agencies from northeastern states, including representatives from Connecticut, to develop the first ever strategic plan for the northeast region DEWS.
 The 2018-2019 Northeast DEWS strategic plan was released on June 26, 2018.

 The IDW recognizes the need to be an active participant in the Northeast DEWS and Strategic Plan.
 With a goal of future integration of the Northeast DEWS into the State Drought Plan, the IDW will collaborate with NIDIS and Connecticut’s strategic partners in surrounding states to develop activities and work towards outcomes which improve Connecticut’s early warning capacity, understanding of drought-related impacts, and long-term drought resilience.